Kishlay222/Book-Record-Management/README.md

 ## /users

+(to add a emoji 'fn+start' btn + ';')
-POST: Create a new user (send data to server)
+POST: Create a new user (send data to server) ✅
-GET: Get all list of users (get data grom server)
+GET: Get all list of users (get data grom server) ✅

 ## /users/{id}

-GET: Get a user by id
+GET: Get a user by id ✅
 PUT: Update a user by id (update certain fields)
 DELETE: Delete a user by id(check if he/she still has an issued book) (is there any fine to be paid) ---(delete data from server)